oracle-livelabs/partner-solutions/freeformseries1/createfromonprem/createfromonprem.md

 ## Introduction

-One of the main use cases for FreeForm application is the ease with which an Essbase outline can be used to build this application in EPM Cloud.
+One of the main use cases for FreeForm application is the ease with which an Essbase outline can be used to build FreeForm application in EPM Cloud.
 	![Image alt text](images/usecasesummary.png)
 In this lab, we will use an existing Essbase outline for Aggregate Storage Option (ASO) and create a FreeForm application from it.

-Estimated Lab Time: **8 minutes**
+Estimated Lab Time: **7 minutes**

 ### About
 Use EPM Cloud FreeForm application to migrate on-premises Essbase outline.
 The process will use an outline file from on-premises application to build the FreeForm ASO application.